arnavvvvv/Wisconsin_File_System/instructions/01_File_it_Up.md

 ---
 - Create/write/read/remove files and directories.
 - Path traversal works through nested directories.
-- You should be able to interact with your filesystem once you mount it:
+- You should be able to interact with your filesystem once you mount it (example below):

 ```sh
 $ stat mnt